bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/01.overview/11.Using-admintools-pro/docs.md

 - Navigate to the Visual fingerprinting protection tab.
 - Set the Block tmpl=foo system template switch to no.
 - Set the Block template=foo site template switch to no.
+- Set the allow site templates switch to yes.

 ![Waf Settings](/images/documentation/admintools/waf-settings.png)